Benny Feilhaber: Hamburger SV

 His performances in the tournament caught the attention of scouts from several European teams and, after representing the U.S. in the 2005 Maccabiah Games in Israel where he won a silver medal playing for it alongside Jonathan Bornstein and Leonid Krupnik, Feilhaber signed for Hamburger SV in July 2005.
 In the 2005–06 season, Feilhaber played with the Hamburg reserve team in the third division, or Regionalliga.

 On October 12, 2006, Feilhaber made his Bundesliga debut, coming on as a second-half substitute in a 2–1 home loss to Schalke 04.
 His first start came on October 22, 2006, when he played ninety minutes in a 2–1 win against Bayer Leverkusen, Hamburg's first win of the season.

 Derby County

 On August 9, 2007, Feilhaber obtained a work permit to play for newly promoted Premier League side Derby County.
 His signing was completed on August 10, 2007, and Feilhaber made his debut for the club on September 17, 2007, coming on as an eightieth-minute substitute in a 1–0 win over Newcastle United.
+He earned his first start in a 1–0 loss to Reading on October 7.

 After the sacking of manager Billy Davies and the appointment of Paul Jewell, Feilhaber saw little playing time at Pride Park.
 During the 2007–08 winter transfer window Feilhaber was linked with Israeli club Maccabi Tel Aviv and American club New England Revolution but neither deal was completed.
 Derby released Feilhaber on a free transfer after being relegated from the Premier League after only one season.